benjamingwynn/etch/readme.md

 # Etch
 ## Yet another cloud IDE

 Etch is a Javascript-based IDE inspired by Cloud9 and other similar solutions.
 It was created out of a need for a lightweight self-hosted web editor with Typescript support.
-Etch uses Microsoft's Monaco editor (the same editor that's used in VSCode) to provide support for many languages.
+Etch uses Microsoft's Monaco editor (the same editor that's used in VSCode) which provides support for many languages and performs very well.

 ### Features